agwcolor/grafana_prom_jaeger/README.md

 ## Creating SLI (KPI) metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+**4 Golden Signals to measure service level**
+Latency — request time (in ms)
+Traffic — how stressed is the system (based on no of HTTP requests/sec) Errors — how many failed HTTP responses are there?
+4xx & 5xx errors.
+Saturation — is too much memory or CPI being used compared to the the overall capacity of a service or its configuration?

+** SLIs to measure the 4 Golden Signals.
+These SLIs can overlap in terms of what signals are affecting them.
+To determine what is affecting an SLI, further research into tracing on the apps will need to be done, as well as analyzing dependencies in the cluster and its environment.
+They are all interdependent.
-- Response types: Flask HTTP requests status 200, 500, 400
+- Measure by response type and service: Flask HTTP requests status 200, 500, 400 (Errors)
-- Failed responses per second
+- Failed responses per second (Errors, Traffic, Saturation)
-- Uptime: frontend, trial, backend
+- Uptime: frontend, trial, backend (Latency, Traffic, Saturation, Errors)
-- Pods health: Pods not ready
+- Pods health: Pods not ready (Latency / Errors)
-- Pods health: Pod restarts by namespace
+- Pods health: Pod restarts by namespace (Could be caused by any number of things : Errors in applications, traffic)
-- Average Response time (Latency)
+- Average Response time (Latency, Traffic, Saturation)

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot. (![400 & 500 errors](/answer-img/4_Uptime_4xx_5xx_errors_V2.png))